 - It doesn’t have end-to-end encryption, making it a privacy concern.

 Skype has been the go-to platform for real-time virtual meetings, ever since it was released in 2003.
-To date, many freelancers in the UAE still trust Skype to be their options when communicating with clients.
+To date, many freelancers in the UAE still trust Skype to be their option when communicating with clients.
 This is because it not only offers a video feature but also includes a messaging ability.
 One can send real-time messages to individuals and also to groups.

 Apart from that, this is a good app for conducting virtual interviews since both the audio and video qualities are top-notch.
 Moreover, you can up to 50 people to join the meeting without a time limit.